-This face-to-face program, located on the LTC main campus, is a 220-hour program that includes skin care, hair removal, make up, salon
+This face-to-face program, located on the LTC main campus, is a 220-hour program that includes skin care, hair removal, make up, salon management and rules and regulations according to Florida law.

 Certification: Facials Specialty completers are certified by the school and issued a certification license by the Department of Business and Professional Regulation.